We have extended our survey until April 30th. Please complete the survey today:

 TSSA is committed to managing, celebrating and promoting diversity.
 In the next 3-6 months we will develop our TSSA Equality Agenda, our action plan for equality.
-If you want to have your say, comlete the Equality in the Rail Industry survey (see below) or contact Nadine Rae, National Organiser on email@example.com .
+If you want to have your say, complete the Equality in the Rail Industry survey (see below) or contact Nadine Rae, National Organiser on firstname.lastname@example.org .

 Here's our February Equality Newsletter Equality News Feb 14

 On February 17th, TSSA is launching our Equality in the Rail Industry survey.
 As part of the process to set an Equality Agenda, TSSA has commissioned some research into Equality in the Rail Industry.
 Read the attached invitation to complete the survey from TSSA General Secretary, Manuel Cortes Equality Survey Letter from Manuel Cortes

 With the equality agenda too often we try to address problems through individual grievances (the ‘fire-fighting’ approach), but even if their grievance (or even an Employment Tribunal case) is successful, it seldom leads to systemic change.
 In response to this, TSSA has begun to work with a series of well-respected academics from Queen Mary University of London and The University of the West of England, to develop a research project looking into equality issues in the rail industry.
 Whether it is gender pay inequality, employers failing to address homophobic and/or sexual harassment, a glass ceiling for ethnic minority staff, or failing to recruit, support and develop employees from diverse backgrounds, the researchers hope to identify a ‘baseline’ understanding of what the problems are, and then assist us to identify solutions that design out discrimination and reinforce equality.